International mediator for dispute and conflict resolution – neutral expert cultural negotiation services

 • How much does it cost?

-Mediation, negotiation, and peace-building process costs start at approximately $10,000 USD per week.
-It may be shared evenly between the parties, two or more.
+Mediation, negotiation, and peace-building process costs start at approximately $10,000 USD per week per PeaceMatrix™.
+Costs may be shared evenly between the parties, two or more.
 This is a small price to pay rather than each side spending more continuing the conflict.
 There are many people with an interest in resolution who may be able to spend money no better way than to help foster understanding and peace for their community who may donate, grant, loan, or contribute to the parties to help pay for PeaceMatrix™ services.

-• What if we do not have the funds?
+• What if parties do not have the funds?

-Mediation that helps bring the parties closer to peace is worth the price.
+Mediation and other conflict resolution services that helps bring the parties closer to peace is worth the price.
 If you do not have funds, you may contact and apply to a number of organizations, international bodies, and government agencies who may grant or support such costs to fund the mediation.

 For example: